jinghaihan/termsnap/README.md

 - `jpeg` - Generate jpeg and save to file
 - `webp` - Generate webp and save to file
 - `html` - Generate HTML template and save to file
+- `replay` - Generate animated HTML template and save to file
+- `loop` - Loop the animation for a given number of milliseconds
 - `open` - Open browser after generating HTML template

 ### Terminal Styling